Welcome to today's edition of the Rush 24-7 podcast.

 That is the proper pronoun.

-You ate a little less meat, so the troops overseas had some meat every now and again.
+You ate a little less meat so the troops overseas had some meat every now and again.

-Nowadays, what what's the real sacrifice?
+Nowadays, what's the real sacrifice?

-You're compl you're so correct on that.
+Yeah, after 9-11, you're so correct on that.

 After, you know, in World War II, I mean, my parents told me stories where you couldn't get aluminum foil, couldn't get a chocolate bar, couldn't get a Plymouth.